Jackson Hastings: St Helens R.F.C.

-On 20 November 2025 it was reported that he had signed for St Helens RFC in the Super League on a 1-year deal.
+On 20 November 2025 it was reported that he had signed for St Helens RFC in the Super League on a one-year deal.

+On 7 February 2026, Hastings made his club debut for St Helens in their 98-2 victory over Workington Town in the third round of the Challenge Cup.

+In round 17 of the 2026 Super League season, Hastings missed a late conversion attempt against arch-rivals Wigan which would have taken the match into extra-time with Wigan holding on to win 16-14.
+In round 24, Hastings was given a straight red card after striking Castleford's Tyler Dupree during St Helens 36-12 victory.

+On 24 August, Hastings was suspended for three matches over the incident for violent conduct.

+On 11 September 2026, Hastings was released by St Helens after not being offered a new contract.
+Hastings played 26 matches for the club as they missed the playoffs for the first time since the competition was rebranded as the Super League in 1996 and the first time had missed the playoffs in the top division of English rugby league since 1962.

 Representative career

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test début in the defeat by Tonga.

 On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.